 65MN Spring Steel FOLDED 13th Century Knightly Arming Sword65MN Spring Steel FOLDED 13th Century Knightly Arming Sword2

-Amazing Value on this Limited Offer - Hand Forged, Folded to create a Damascus pattern and Hand Sharpened 65MN Spring Steel Blade with genuine leather grip and iron fittings (plus free bonus wood core faux-leather scabbard and belt suspension system).
+Amazing Value on this Limited Offer - Hand Forged, Folded to create a Damascus pattern and Hand Sharpened 65MN Spring Steel Blade with genuine leather grip, iron fittings and PEENED pommel for maximum traditional durability (plus free bonus wood core faux-leather scabbard and belt suspension system).

 CLOSE UP OF THE FOLDED BLADE - VAGUELY SIMILAR IN STYLE TO PATTERN WELDING